Get a free, no obligation personal loan quote with rates as low as 9.99%

 You Won’t Profit If You Sell

-If you need a different type of vehicle for whatever reason, you’ll want to sell your current car and trade it in for something that suits you better.
+If you need a different type of vehicle for whatever reason, you may want to sell your current car and trade it in for something that suits you better.
 For example, if you were driving a small sedan, you may need a larger vehicle to accommodate a growing family.

 If you sell your car with an upside down car loan, you’ll only get what it’s worth.
-That means you’ll still have to pay the difference between the loan balance and the amount you sell your car.
+That means you’ll still have to pay the difference between the loan balance and the amount you sell your car for.

 You’ll Owe Money Even If Your Car Is Repossessed